holywen/udeploy2cloudbeescd/README.md

             *   "Create Directories"
             *   "Create File"
             *   "Delete Files and Directories“
-             (note: conversion is not working if there are multiple files need to be deleted or wild cards '*' is used.)
+             (Note: conversion is not working if there are multiple files need to be deleted or wild cards '*' is used.)
             *   "Unzip"
             *   "Untar Tarball"
+            *   "Move Directory"
+        3. Linux System Tools:
+            * "Set file permissions"
+             (Note: conversion is not working if there are multiple files need to be updated or wild cards '*' is used.)
+        6. General Utilities
+            * Wait
 ## todo
   1. Application processes
         * Component Process invoke wrapper